 Whether you like to be in the middle of nowhere with your babe, or in an urban area for you shoot, it will be epic!
-Getting to know my clients before our session is one of the best ways for us to get the perfect location locked down for your shoot.
+My Top 5 Photo Shoot Locations Near Albuquerque are listed below.

 1 – The Red Rocks

 The red rocks were the first place I found and fell in love with after moving here.
-My husband and I explored the area before my first New Mexico shoot which was, you guessed it, at the red rocks.
+My husband and I explored the area before my first New Mexico shoot which was at the red rocks.
 It was such a dream and I was just so grateful to be living in an area with so many beautiful places practically in out back yard.

 2 – The Foothills

 When you think of Albuquerque you think of green chili, balloons, and of course the Sandia Mountains!
 There are so many different places to go at the foothills, whether you want to go for a hike or just stay at the base for some epic shots at sunset.

 The mountain is one of my favorite things about living in Albuquerque, so obviously I love shooting with it.
 Every trail I have been on so far, long or short, is so unique and offers different scenic opportunities from the last.

 The “watermelon” mountain is honestly the most surreal thing at sunset when it glows pink for those quick few minutes.
 But that is not guaranteed to be a part of every photoshoot.
 It only happens if there are no clouds covering the sun at that time, but even on a cloudy day, it is beautiful!
 Overcast is my friend, and I love how moody the images can get on non-sunny days here in the desert.